Psychedelic Drug Laws in Switzerland: A Novel Approach

 In Switzerland, you can find many species of psychedelic mushrooms.

 The best places to look for magic mushrooms are around temperate forests near lakes or streams.
-You can also find mushrooms around pastures and in local parks or gardens that use mulch or manure as a source of fertilizer.
+You can also find mushrooms around pastures and in local parks or gardens that use mulch or manure as fertilizer.

 What Are the Medicinal Uses of Shrooms?